jinhaoRen/ISSLDIA/README.md

     ----------------------------------------------
 ```
    We provided two training data sets under `./UCMerced_LandUse/Images/` and `./CVPR08-SR/Data/`
-   in `.zip` format, you can unzip them and put these images under its own folder.
+   in `.zip` format, you can unzip them and put these images under their own folder.

    3) Put testing hyperspectral data in '.mat' format under
 ```